 Now, you'd think “how can I take a used one, anyway?”

-v2 superchargers share power between the two stalls; hence, the charging speed you get will be significantly lower (half) compared to a non-shared option.
+v2 superchargers share power between the two stalls; hence, the charging speed will be significantly lower (half) compared to a non-shared option.

 This is especially useful if you're in a hurry and need to get a full charge as quickly as possible.